GarryMarathe/PostgreSQL/README.md

 - Query:
 In PostgreSQL, queries are constructed using the Structured Query Language (SQL).
 SQL is a powerful and standardized language for interacting with relational databases, and PostgreSQL provides a comprehensive set of features and syntax for querying and manipulating data.

+- Set up Backend with Django and PostgreSQL:
+Follow the steps mentioned earlier to set up Django with PostgreSQL.
+Ensure that your Django application is configured to connect to your PostgreSQL database.

+- Create API Endpoints:
+Using Django views and Django REST Framework (if you're building a RESTful API), create API endpoints that allow your frontend to perform CRUD (Create, Read, Update, Delete) operations on your PostgreSQL database.